whiteclarkegroup/liquibase-linter/docs/install.md

 ## Maven

-Add `liquibase-linter` as a dependency of [the Liquibase Maven plugin](http://www.liquibase.org/documentation/maven/):
+1. Add `liquibase-linter` as a dependency of [the Liquibase Maven plugin](http://www.liquibase.org/documentation/maven/):
+2. Add `lqlint.json` to the root of your project

+See this simple [example](https://github.com/whiteclarkegroup/liquibase-linter/tree/master/examples/maven) maven project to help get you started

 ```xml
 <plugin>